bulletmark/cdhist/README.md

 fi
 ```

-The above sets `-a (--purge-always)`, `-r (--git-relative)`, and
+The above sets `-a (--purge-always)`, `-r (--git-relative)`, and `-m
-`-m (--size) 200` options as defaults for your `cd` command.
-Best to use
+(--size) 200` options as defaults for your `cd` command.
+Best to use the
-the short option names to keep the imported shell function definition
+short option names to keep the imported shell function definition
 concise.

-An advantage of this 2nd approach to setting default options is that you
-can create one alias for your `cd` command, and another alias for your
+Note you can create one alias for your `cd` command, and another alias
-git worktree command (e.g. `wt`), and both can have different cdhist
+for your git worktree command (e.g. `wt`), and both can have different
-options.
+cdhist options.

+The following options are sensible candidates to set as default options:
+`-a/--purge-always`, `-r/--git-relative`, `-u/--no-user`, `-m/--size`.

+Note if you set `-r/--git-relative` or `-u/--no-user` options as default
+then options `-R/--no-git-relative` and `-U/--user` exist to allow you
+to temporarily override those defaults via the command line.

 ## Command Line Usage